Alina Davletova: Career

 Davletova who was born in Ufa, started to playing badminton at aged nine.
 She joined the national team in 2013, and made a debut in 2014.
 She crowned as mixed doubles champion at the 2016 Bulgaria International tournament, the first senior international title in her career.
 Davletova who still in the junior age group, was the mixed doubles gold medalist at the 2017 European Junior Championships partnered with Rodion Alimov, made them as the first Russian player to win that category.
 At the same year, she and Alimov also won the bronze medal at the 2017 Summer Universiade in Taipei.
 At the 2019 Minsk European Games, she clinched the bronze medal in the women's doubles event partnered with Ekaterina Bolotova.
 Davletova and Alimov became the first Russians winning the European Championships in mixed doubles, doing so in 2021.

 In January 2022, Davletova and Rodion Alimov had to withdraw from the India Open mixed doubles semifinals match after Alimov was tested positive of COVID-19.

+At the 2024 BRICS Games Alina Davletova won two medals.